tan200224/Health-Policy-Violation-Report-PDF-Generator/README.md

 The following **required** functionality is completed:

 - [x] User can access OpenAI API to generate information to fill out a PDF Violation Policy Form.
-- [x] The user can input different information on the employee-inputting the violation, the name of the employee and their record)
+- [x] The user can input different information on the employee-inputting the violation, the name of the employee, and their record)
 - [ ] User can obtain a PDF template of all of the information need to conduct an investigation)
-- [x] create a website that withholds User Interface and the AI chat box
+- [x] Create a website that withholds the User Interface and the AI chat box

+The following **optional** features are implemented:

+- [x] User sees a homepage with the chatbox implemented onto the screen
+- [ ] Actually being able to input and export an updated PDF file
+- [ ] User can load more responses once he or she is performing a task
+- [ ] Show the PDF.
+- [x] User can input a specific text into the chat box.
+- [ ] User Access
+  - [x] Allow the logged-in user to add a prompt
+  - [x] Display AI-generated text
+  - [ ] Tapping into the PDF file and filling in the missing parts to have a complete Policy Form
+- [ ] Users can make changes to the PDF if they see something that they didn’t like or didn’t feel like needed to be there
+- [ ] User can see the final product.